lockedatapublished/blog/content/posts/2018-09-27-namer-release.md

 # What does `namer` do?

-Luckily, thanks to a brilliant idea of Steph's, `namer` can now save your (vegan) bacon!
-It will name your chunks for you when you've (willingly) forgotten to do so!
+Luckily, thanks to a brilliant idea of Steph's, `namer` is now here to save your (vegan) bacon!
+This nifty package will name your chunks for you when you've (willingly) forgotten to do so!
 For any R Markdown document, `namer` creates and saves chunk labels based on the filename stripped from its extension.
 Therefore, all chunks of "my-fantastic-report.Rmd" get named "my-fantastic-report-1", "my-fantastic-report-2".
 Voilà!
 In practice, `namer` provides this service for a single document at once, or a whole folder at once, and an RStudio addin for naming the chunks of the current active document.

 # How to use `namer`?